WorkCover

 A WIC code is a key part of your Workers Compensation Insurance program.
 WorkCover offers over 500 WIC codes to match your business activity.
 Your premium depends on the right WIC code and business activity for your business.
 You need to have the right WIC code to avoid overpaying on your Premiums.
 A specialist like Employers Comp can help you pay the correct WIC code for your business.

-Policy Set Up Tip #2
+Policy Set Up Tip # 2

 Number of Deemed Workers

 A deemed worker is someone who qualifies as a worker for workers compensation matters.
-In Victoria Workers Compensation, this category covers Working Directors, employees, apprentices, trainees, and some independent contractors.
+In Victoria this category covers Working Directors, employees, apprentices, trainees, and some independent contractors.
 You should keep in mind that the figures you give for the number and wages of deemed workers when you ask for a quick quote are only approximations.

 Phoenix Hotel